Zir0-93/zir0-93.github.io/_posts/2019-07-30-rest-message-queue.md

 # Unlike HTTP Calls, Messaging is Asynchronous

-**Rationale**:  Unlike AMQP, HTTP is a synchronous protocol which prevents services that use it from communicating with each other in an asynchronous way.
+> "Unlike AMQP, HTTP is a synchronous protocol which prevents services that use it from communicating with each other in an asynchronous way."

-**Response**: HTTP is certainly a synchronous protocol, but the terms synchronous and asynchronous have different connotations depending on which domain it is used in, making over oversimplifications such as these all too common.
+HTTP is certainly a synchronous protocol, but the terms synchronous and asynchronous have different connotations depending on which domain it is used in, making over oversimplifications such as these all too common.
 Lets analyze it at three levels:

 **1 - Input/Output Level**:  At this level, asynchronous means that requests made to other services do not block the main executing thread until the service has responded.
 This allows the thread to complete other tasks in the meantime, and increases the efficiency